Let’s be honest.

 So, what’s the verdict?

-You have to judge it for yourself, either embrace it or remove it with the methods explain in this tutorial.
+You have to judge it for yourself, either embrace it or remove it.

 Here’s an example of before and after lens flare removal with frequency separation.